Jimmy-Hu/RainStreaksRemoval/src/Matlab/ReadMe.md

 1) Parameter settings

-2) The main part of the implementation: including file input /
+2) The main part of the implementation: including file input / output